 Simon Egger

-In July 2017, I earned my “Bachelor of Arts in Secondary Education Level 1” from University of Fribourg, Switzerland.
-During this Bachelor degree, I took courses in the subjects German Language and Literature, English Language and Literature and Geosciences as well as education.
-Out of interest, I completed additional courses in environmental sciences and social anthropology.
-Less than a year later, in May 2018, I earned my “Master of Arts in Secondary Education Level 1” from University of Fribourg which mainly consisted of courses in education and didactics.
+In July 2017, I earned my Bachelor of Arts in Secondary Education Level 1 from the University of Fribourg, Switzerland.
+During this degree course, I took courses in German Language and Literature, English Language and Literature and Geosciences as well as Education.
+Out of pure personal interest, I completed additional courses in Environmental Sciences and Social Anthropology.
+Less than a year later, in May 2018, I earned my Master of Arts in Secondary Education Level 1 from the University of Fribourg, and this mainly consisted of courses in Education and Didactics.

-I feel confident and at ease when speaking in front of a lot of people.
-Moreover, I would describe myself as empathic and able to put myself into someone’s position which is essential when dealing with stakeholders and leading a whole range of different people.
+I feel confident and at ease when speaking in front of many people.
+Moreover, I would describe myself as empathic and able to consider the position of others, which is essential when dealing with stakeholders and leading diverse groups of people.

 the ability to put myself into someone’s position.

-While I am convinced that my academic achievement and professional experience offer an enriching perspective on topics of public administration and management, I am also sure that the cooperation with students from different background and from all over the world would vastly expand my horizon.
+While I am convinced that my academic achievement and professional experience offer an enriching perspective on topics around public administration and management, I am also sure that the cooperation with students from different backgrounds and from all over the world would be extremely enriching.

 the ability to express myself well in words and

-or helping to shape the research and education system of Switzerland at the Federal Departement of Economic Affairs, Education and Research would be very fulfilling.
+or helping to shape the research and education system of Switzerland at the Federal Department of Economic Affairs, Education and Research would be very fulfilling.

-While my social competences already allow me in my current working position to lead and promote people with different backgrounds
+While my social competences already allow me in my current employment to lead and promote people with different backgrounds

-It would be a remarkable experience and a great honor to become part of this outstanding academic institution.
-Getting involved in the multiculturnal community of King’s and participating in enriching discussions with students from different fields.
+It would be a remarkable experience and a great honour to become part of this outstanding academic institution, getting involved in the multicultural community of King’s and participating in enriching discussions with students from different fields.
 I hope to be given the chance, as I am confident that I am capable of meeting or even exceeding your expectations.

-The international orientation of King’s college and its multicultural community in which I would like to get involved are the other reason why I particularly would like to study at King’s.
+The international orientation of King’s College and its multicultural community in which I would like to get involved is the other reason why I would particularly like to study at King’s.

-Working as an analyst or policy advisor for the Federal Department of Defence, Civil Protection and Sport (DDPS) of Switzerland and contributing to an increased security in this increasingly complex world would be very fulfilling.
+Working as an analyst or a policy advisor for the Federal Department of Defence, Civil Protection and Sport (DDPS) of Switzerland and contributing to an increased security in this increasingly complex world would be very rewarding.